ndgsghdj/2024-Notes/History/Notes/03-03-Japan_under_Militarist_Rule.md

 ### Controlling Workplaces

 The government began to search for strategies to manage workers and increase productivity.
-In 1937, the government implemented a network of “discussion councils”in all workplaces.
+In 1937, the government implemented a network of "discussion councils" in all workplaces.

 - These councils were made up of worker and manager representatives
 - They were to cooperate to prevent conflict in the workplaces.